Home / Understanding Primary Lateral Sclerosis (PLS)

 7. Further course of treatment is determined based on the patient’s condition.

-Stem cell therapy at Plexus is safe and risk-free because the autologous stem cells are drawn from the patient’s blood, bone marrow,.
+Cell therapy at Plexus is safe and risk-free because the autologous Cells are drawn from the patient’s blood, bone marrow,.
 They are progenitor cells that have the potential to multiply and transform into specialized cells, taking on the functions of the damaged cells by replacing them.

 Plexus’ rehabilitation for MND also offers: